Gathering your friends and family for a game of bowling is always a fun time.

 These regulations cover a wide range of safety measures to protect both the players and the staff.

-For instance, the floors must be kept dry and free of debris to prevent slips and fall.
+For instance, the floors must be kept dry and free of debris to prevent slips and falls.

 Another important safety regulation in bowling alleys is the restriction on the number of people allowed to bowl in one lane.